 Lantana flowers symbolize rigor and rigidity.
-However, they offer dazzling blossoms, playful colors, lush foliage, and attract pollinators into the garden, making them, in actuality, anything but severe.
-Here we’ll take you through everything you need to know about Lantana flower meaning, plus learn about their history and origins, uses and benefits, and cultural significance around the world today.
+However, they offer dazzling blossoms, playful colors, and lush foliage and attract pollinators into the garden, making them anything but severe.
+Here, we’ll cover everything you need to know about the Lantana flower’s meaning and symbolism in the language of flowers.

 Lantana (Lantana camara) Meaning – The Essentials

-In the language of flowers, lantana flowers symbolize rigor which has several meanings of their own such as being demanding, difficult, extremely accurate, thorough, or exhaustive.
-It can also mean stiffness, rigidity, severity, and strictness.
+In the language of flowers, lantana flowers symbolize rigor, which has several meanings of its own, including demanding, difficult, extremely accurate, thorough, or exhaustive.
+It can also mean stiffness, rigidity, severity, or strictness.

 Etymological Meaning of Lantana camara

-Each piece of the plant’s botanical or scientific name, Lantana camara, has its own origin.
+Each piece of the plant’s botanical or scientific name, Lantana camara, has its origin.

-“Lantana” refers to the Viburnum lantana (wayfaring tree) that produces very similar-looking flowers.
-“Camara” comes from the Greek word that means chambered, vaulted, or arched.
+“Lantana” refers to the Viburnum lantana (wayfaring tree) producing similar-looking flowers.
+“Camara” comes from the Greek word chambered, vaulted, or arched.

 Commonly, Lantana camara is referred to as common lantana or Spanish flag in addition to red sage, wild sage, West Indian lantana, and umbelanterna.
 It also has a variety of common names from around the world: